EthanMorss/DBFoundations-Module07/Index.md

 ## Scalar Functions

-A Scalar Function returns a single value, it inspires memories of old algebra classes in highshool, a value is plugged into a preexisting expression, and a single value is returned.
+A Scalar Function returns a single value, it inspires memories of old algebra classes in high school, a value is plugged into a preexisting expression, and a single value is returned.
 Strangely Scalar Functions require Begin and End in the syntax, tabular Functions do not.
 A scalar function does not produce an array or a complex structure of values.

 ## Tabular Functions